nightness/txtzip/README.md

 # **txtzip**

 `txtzip` is a simple command-line tool for developers that zips all the text files in a project folder into a single text file.
-It respects `.gitignore` and automatically ignores the `.git` folder, making it easy to bundle up your source code for sharing or archiving without any binary files.
+It respects `.gitignore` and automatically ignores the `.git` folder, making it easy to bundle up your source code for sharing with ChatGPT or other LLM.

 ## Features